 What are the most frequently mentioned reasons why people do not cycle?
 The most frequent is ‘safety concerns’ but high on the list is ‘poor weather’.
-In 2014, the Department for Regional Development (DRD) in Northern Ireland published a report which indicated that 19% of people gave ‘bad weather’ as a barrier that discouraged them from cycling short distances (less than three miles) – the figure in 2011 was 24%.
+In 2014, the Department published a report which indicated that 19% of people gave ‘bad weather’ as a barrier that discouraged them from cycling short distances (less than three miles) – the figure in 2011 was 24%.
 With Government efforts to increase the level of cycling – particularly as an everyday activity for shorter journeys – is this a feasible objective in terms of the weather?

-Andrew Grieve, Head of the DRD Cycling Unit decided to find out.
+Andrew Grieve, Head of the DfI Cycling Unit decided to find out.